AdobeDocs/release-notes.en/current.md

 +++

-## AI learning resources on Experience League {#ai}
+## AI in Experience Cloud {#ai}

-Come here to find the latest learning resources for generative AI (genAI) and agentic AI in Experience Cloud.
+Find the latest learning resources published for generative AI (genAI) and agentic AI in Experience Cloud.

 +++Details